-The University of Michigan Health System welcomes loved ones to visit patients.
+The University of Michigan Health System welcomes the presence of loved ones.
 We know how important it is for your healing to have family and friends with you while in the hospital, and we know that informed family members lead to better outcomes for patients.

 - “Family” members are welcome at your bedside 24 hours/day.

-- Visitors are welcome during regular visiting hours between 9 a.m. to 9 p.m.
+- "Visitors," non-family adults and children under 18 are welcome between 9 a.m. to 9 p.m.
 Unlike family members, visitors may not be present during procedures, during rounds, or when care is being provided.

 - At times we may ask your family members and/or visitors to leave your room in order to preserve the privacy of a roommate if you are in a semi-private room.